Mayar-Abuzahra/Mayar-Abuzahra/README.md

 # 👋 Welcome to my GitHub Profile

 Hey there!
-My name is Mayar Abuzahra and I'm a computer engineer who loves to code!
-Here on my GitHub profile, you'll find a collection of my personal projects.
+I'm Mayar Abuzahra, a passionate computer engineer and coding enthusiast.

 ## 🔨 Skills